Chromatic transitions in chord changes

 Transition from E to C

-As you may notice, we don’t consequently use the method of chromatic tones here.
+As you may notice, we don’t consistently use the method of chromatic tones here.
 Between C and D instead of C# we have the B note followed by A. Why?
-Music isn’t a mechanical process and C# doesn’t belong in the same scale as the other chords.
+Music isn’t a mechanical process, and C# doesn’t belong in the same scale as the other chords.
 Using chromatic tones as in-between tones can by the way be done without any "key-dependence", but in this example we choose to stuck to the same key.

 See all articles about guitar.